 Maybe I was wrong.

 While every company does have to deal in tech, the idea that every business has to understand and manage the challenges of operating as a tech firm might put us all in danger.
+There are already so many companies that offer to deal with tech side of businesses, such as PieSync that offer a massive range of software solutions.
 Nowhere is this becoming more apparent than in the area of security.

 Expecting companies that have made physical products for hundreds of years to suddenly understand and build digital competence in their organization feels like expecting a restaurateur to grow its own food.
 Sure, for some special and expensive circumstances it might work, but for most, it’s ridiculous.